-Staff attorney for The Veterans’ Consortium, a national nonprofit providing free legal services to unrepresented veterans, their families, and caregivers who have filed appeals at the U.S. Court of Appeals for Veterans Claims.
+Deputy Executive Director for The Veterans’ Consortium, a national nonprofit providing free legal services to unrepresented veterans, their families, and caregivers who have filed appeals at the U.S. Court of Appeals for Veterans Claims.
 They also handle Federal Tort Claims for veterans.
-Judy is a seasoned veterans’ attorney, Judy has spent the last decade representing U.S. military veterans before the CAVC, the Board of Veterans’ Appeals (BVA), and the Department of Veterans’ Affairs (DVA).
-She has been a sustaining member of the National Organization of Veterans’ Advocates (NOVA) since 2007; prior to working in the veterans’ law area, she was involved in general private practice in Michigan.
-Judy was admitted to the Michigan Bar in 1994.
-Continue here to find out if you are eligible for Pro Bono Program help.
+Judy is a seasoned veterans’ attorney, having spent more than a decade representing U.S. military veterans before the CAVC, the Federal Circuit, the Board of Veterans’ Appeals (BVA), and the Department of Veterans’ Affairs (DVA).
+She has been a sustaining member of the National Organization of Veterans’ Advocates (NOVA) since 2007.

 A West Point graduate who served in the U.S. Army for 20 years and a cum laude graduate of Georgia State University's College of Law, Mr. Early's legal practice at Shewmaker & Shewmaker in Atlanta GA focuses on elder law and veterans legal issues.
 He also is an adjunct professor at Emory University’s School of Law and serves as the Director of Emory’s Volunteer Clinic for Veterans.